 Click Delete to confirm that you're removing the license assignment.

 This action does not remove any licenses that were previously assigned to users.
-It means that Webex does not automatically assign licenses to future members of the group or organization.
+It means that Webex doesn't automatically assign licenses to future members of the group or organization.
 You can assign these licenses manually if you prefer, or set up a new license assignment before you add new users.

 - Change to Preserve licenses toggle persists on Cancel